Rewind-to-Delete: Certified Machine Unlearning for Nonconvex Functions: Introduction

-In this work, we introduce ``rewind-to-delete" (R2D), a first-order, black-box, certified unlearning algorithm for general nonconvex functions that does not depend on the parameter set radius $R$.
-Our learning algorithm consists of vanilla gradient descent steps on the loss function of the dataset followed by Gaussian perturbation.
-To remove some data from the model, our unlearning algorithm ``rewinds" to a model checkpoint from earlier in the original training trajectory, performs additional gradient descent steps on the \textit{new} loss function, and again adds Gaussian perturbation to the weights.
-The checkpoint can be saved during the training period, or it can be computed post hoc from a pretrained model via the proximal point method.
-We show that this algorithm yields $(\epsilon, \delta)$ certified unlearning and provide theoretical guarantees that explicitly address the ``privacy-utility-efficiency" tradeoff \cite{liutrilemma} of our unlearning algorithm.
-Our analysis relies on simple assumptions and does not require a bounded parameter set or projection.
-In addition, the algorithm is black-box, as it can be applied to a pretrained model as long as the model was trained with vanilla gradient descent.
+In this work, we introduce ``rewind-to-delete" (R2D), a first-order, black-box, certified unlearning algorithm for general nonconvex functions.
+Our learning algorithm consists of vanilla gradient descent steps on the loss function of the dataset followed by Gaussian perturbation to the model weights.
+To remove data from the model, our unlearning algorithm ``rewinds" to a model checkpoint from earlier in the original training trajectory, followed by additional gradient descent steps on the \textit{new} loss function and Gaussian perturbation.
+The checkpoint can be saved during the training period (which is standard practice), or it can be computed post hoc from a pretrained model via the proximal point method.
+We prove $(\epsilon, \delta)$ certified unlearning for our algorithm and provide theoretical guarantees that explicitly address the ``privacy-utility-efficiency" tradeoff of our unlearning algorithm.
+Our algorithm is simple, easy to implement, and black-box, as it can be applied to a pretrained model as long as the model was trained with vanilla gradient descent.

-We also analyze the special case of nonconvex loss functions that satisfy the Polyak-Łojasiewicz (PL) inequality.
+We also analyze the case of nonconvex functions that satisfy the Polyak-Łojasiewicz (PL) inequality.
 The PL inequality is a weak condition that guarantees the existence of a connected basin of global minima, to which gradient descent converges at a linear rate \cite{karimiPL}.
-These functions are especially relevant to deep learning due to the recent discovery that overparameterized neural networks locally satisfy the PL condition in neighborhoods around initialization \cite{LIUPLoverparametrized}.
+This property allows us to derive empirical risk convergence and generalization guarantees, despite nonconvexity.
+PL functions are highly relevant to deep learning because overparameterized neural networks locally satisfy the PL condition in neighborhoods around initialization \cite{LIUPLoverparametrized}.